Ron Wolfley

+Wolfley was a three-sport athlete at Orchard Park High School before transferring to Frontier High School his senior year.
+His play at running back earned him all-league honors, nomination for the Connolly Cup in 1980, and a roster spot on the South squad for the Kensington's Lion Club All-Star game, where he holds the records for the most carriers with 26 in the history of the event.
+Later in life, Wolfley's sports accomplishments were commemorated when he was inducted in 2012 into the Greater Buffalo Sports Hall of Fame.
+Wolfley was awarded a scholarship to play collegiately for the West Virginia Mountaineers.

 Until early 2025, Wolfley co-hosted a midday sports talk show on Arizona Sports 98.7 FM in Phoenix, Arizona with Luke Lapinski, entitled Wolf and Luke.
 Teamed with play-by-play announcer Dave Pasch, Wolfley was the color analyst on the Arizona Cardinals Radio Network from 2005 to 2024.

 Wolfley is the younger brother of former offensive lineman Craig Wolfley, formerly of the Pittsburgh Steelers and Minnesota Vikings.

 College career

 Wolfley arrived at West Virginia in 1981.
 In his freshman year, he saw little action.
 He only rushed for 13 yards on the season.

 As a sophomore in 1982, Wolfley started at fullback, blocking for starting running back Curlin Beck.
 He also rushed for 355 yards and two touchdowns of his own, good enough to be second on the team, behind Beck.

 As a junior in 1983, Wolfley again started at fullback, blocking for running back Tom Gray.
 Wolfley had a career-high 485 yards rushing and four touchdowns on 122 carries.

 In 1984, his final season as a Mountaineer, Wolfley assumed the role of starting running back, amassing 475 total yards and four touchdowns.
+He also became captain of the team.